anthonychu/python-durable-preview/README.md

         - Docker - the local machine must be able to run Linux Docker containers
         - [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) - starts and connects to the dev container
     - Visual Studio Online
-        - VS Online provides a development environment in the cloud that you can connect to using VS Code or VS Online's full-featured, browser-based environment.
+        - VS Online provides a development environment in the cloud that you can connect to using VS Code or VS Online's full-featured, browser-based code editor.

 ## Instructions